Note

 - New virtual machines with SQL Server.

-- A Windows failover cluster.
+- A Windows Server Failover Cluster.

-- An availability group.
+- An Always On availability group.

 - A listener.